 However, jurisdiction-specific regulations may require pre-market confirmation and approval from the respective regulatory agency.
 Health and Structure-Function claims may also be used in certain jurisdictions such as the United States and Canada, depending on the source and substantiating evidence, adhering to country-specific regulations.
-While some claim types may be permissible in different jurisdictions based on different regulatory submissions, no specific pre-approved regulatory documents are currently available for synbiotics.
-To make claims on a synbiotic product, a company must follow region-specific requirements for scientific substantiation through credible and rigorous clinical trials to establish safety, efficacy, and quality at the selected dose of each component in the formulation, ensuring each component complies with jurisdiction-specific regulatory guidelines.
+To make claims on a synbiotic product, a company must follow region-specific requirements for scientific substantiation to establish safety, efficacy, and quality at the selected dose of each component in the formulation, ensuring each component complies with jurisdiction-specific regulatory guidelines.